An interview with Charly Walter and Danijela Oberthofer Tonkovic from “Openspace.Innsbruck” (Austria)

 One of the cornerstones of “Openspace.Innsbruck” is interdisciplinarity.
 Why do you think combining different disciplines, as well as gathering different audiences together, is important in today’s world?

 Charly: As a result of personal relations, work and other complicated reasons, life has become increasingly fragmented for many people in our society.
-To manage this new way of life, we must think and act in an interdisciplinary way a lot.
+To manage this new way of life, we must think and act in an interdisciplinary way.
 Artists have always been the magicians who show us more than we usually expect.
 Bringing people of different backgrounds together is very important to stabilise our fragile societies these days.

 How does the local Innsbruck community engage with culture?